t-mart/imagesearch/README.md

         > imagesearch --help
         ...

-## Measure of Visual Similiarity
+## Visual Similiarity

 `imagesearch` returns a nonnegative integer that quantifies the visual similarity between the reference image and another image.
 It does this by creating an image fingerprint and looking at the difference between them.

-A critical feature of these fingerprints is that they can be numerically compared, and big differences will produce large values, and vice versa.
+A critical feature of these fingerprints is that they can be numerically compared (by Hamming Distance).
+Images that are different will have large differences in their fingerprints, and vice versa

 **A `0` value indicates the highest level of similarity, or possibly a true match.**

 Values should be treated as opaque and relative.
-It is dependent on the algorithm used to create the fingerprints and your subjective criteria for a similar image.
+It is dependent on the algorithm used to create the fingerprints and your subjective criteria for what "similar" is.

 This project uses the [imagehash](https://github.com/JohannesBuchner/imagehash) library to produce these fingerprints, and